Fuxuandi-Michelle/Buzzer-device-driver/README.md

 # Buzzer-device-driver

+The program is basically developed to control the frequency and duty cycle of the buzzer.

 Instruction for compile is provided for reference.

 Please note that the following is only for reference, changes may need to be done if any difference.

 1. copy the folder buzzer_application, the file buzzer_driver.c and button_driver.c to linux-3.0.8/drivers/char
 (please not the folder buzzer_application is copied, not buzzer_application.c)